 There are few major PHP versions out there such as PHP 5.6, PHP 7.2, PHP 7.4, PHP 8.0 and PHP 8.1.
 We should always try to use latest version of the software, sometimes we have to stick with an older version due to compatibility issues with the application we are running.
 If you’re in a such situation, this post will show you how to use multiple PHP versions with Virtualmin and Nginx server.

-Why use multiple PHP versions with Virtualmin and Nginx
+Why use multiple PHP versions with Virtualmin and Nginx?

 I was in a such situation recently.
 I wanted to have WordPress and CPVLab installed on the same VPS.
 WordPress is compatible with PHP 7.2 but CPVLab isn’t.
 Only version of PHP CPVLab supported was PHP 5.6.
-While I could have both WordPress and CPVLab installed with PHP 5.6, that isn’t optimal solution.
-So I decided to install PHP 7.2 for WordPress and PHP 5.6 for CPVLab.
+While I could have both WordPress and CPVLab installed with PHP 5.6, that isn’t an optimal solution.
+So, I decided to install PHP 7.2 for WordPress and PHP 5.6 for CPVLab.

-While my reason to use multiple PHP versions with Virtualmin and Nginx only involves PHP 5.6 and PHP 7.2, I’ll list instructions for all four major PHP versions mentioned earlier.
+While my reason to use multiple PHP versions with Virtualmin and Nginx only involves PHP 5.6 and PHP 7.2, I’ll list instructions for all major PHP versions mentioned earlier.
 These are the PHP versions with ongoing support at the moment of writing.

-And before we begin, I’m going to assume you have built your Ubuntu 16.04 server with Virtualmin and Nginx and have created at least one virtual server to host a website.
+And before we begin, I’m going to assume you have built your Ubuntu 20.04 server with Virtualmin and Nginx and have created at least one virtual server to host a website.

-Ubuntu 20.04 doesn’t offer newer versions of PHP than PHP v7.3 yet.
+Ubuntu 20.04 doesn’t offer newer versions of PHP than PHP v7.4 yet.
 We can get around this by adding ondrej/php PPA to the server.
 No matter which PHP version you’re planning to install, you should start by adding ondrej/php PPA to be able to use multiple PHP versions with Virtualmin and Nginx.